 John Obey Beach is an eco-friendly community 20 miles from Freetown where you can go canoeing, explore local cuisine, or learn to surf.
 Visitors interested in extending their stay can pitch a tent near the water or rent a bungalow on the beach.

 Lakka Beach offers cool water to rest from the heat.
 It also has bars and restaurants on the beach where you can have a drink or try local cuisine.
 However, my favorite is Bureh Beach.
 This beautiful sandy beach suits adventurers and those looking to relax or learn surfing.
-It has cabins and hotels with a peace that will make you embrace the rhythm of Africa in an afternoon.
+It has cabins and hotels with a peaceful ambience that will make you embrace the rhythm of Africa in an afternoon.

 In addition, you can practice your diving skills and discover the underwater life of the country with Banana Divers Sierra Leone.
 The dive center specializes in fishing, snorkeling, and diving in an area known for its shipwrecks and reefs.

 Another good idea is to explore the peninsula and its more than 10 islands.
-For example, on Bunce Island you can learn about the history of the slave trade.
+For example, on Bunce Island, you can learn about the history of the slave trade.
 This island is located at the intersection of the Rokel River and Port Loko Creek near the capital.
 Here the African slaves were brought to the USA.
 A mansion here stands as a reminder of the 1670 post that served British slave traders.
-Also, the tropical paradise formed by the Turtle Islands are worth it.
+Also, the tropical paradise formed by the Turtle Islands is worth it.
 This archipelago of eight islands is covered by palm trees, mangroves, beautiful white sand beaches, bamboo villages and empty bays of blue water.